vihanpatil/SatMLCompetition-DocumentIntelligence/README.md

 Targeted: A small bounding box that captures only the region around the redacted text (e.g., [0.4, 0.6, 1, 0.9]).
 Full: Captures the entire document’s text (e.g., [0, 0, 1, 1]).
 Evaluation
-Since no official ground-truth was available at the time of testing, correctness was inferred by checking if multiple prompt variants produced a common answer.
+Since no official ground truth was available at the time of testing, correctness was inferred by checking if multiple prompt variants produced a common answer.
 The final report details a custom table and checks:

 Metric 1: Whether the redacted information was revealed (✓ or ×).
 Metric 2: The consistency of the model’s responses across multiple prompts.
 Results Summary
 A condensed overview (the detailed version is in sample-manuscript.tex):

-Targeted OCR (Tests 1–4) generally improved focus and reduced irrelevant text, thus more consistent successes.
+Targeted OCR (Tests 1–4) generally improved focus and reduced irrelevant text, leading to more consistent successes.
-Full OCR (Tests 5–8) sometimes succeeded where targeted failed, especially if crucial tokens lay outside the targeted region, but introduced more noise.
+Full OCR (Tests 5–8) sometimes succeeded where targeted failed—especially if crucial tokens lay outside the targeted region—but introduced more noise.
 Basic vs. Advanced Prompts: Basic prompts were more stable and often did as well or better than advanced “prompt-hacking” prompts.
 ChatGPT-Optimized vs. Manual: No clear universal winner; some images responded better to manual prompts, others to ChatGPT-optimized.
 For example: